Coincident SZ and $\gamma$-ray signals from cluster virial shocks: Coma

 where $r_{i,s}$ and $q_{i,s}$ are the radii and pressure jumps of the two shocks; an analogous generalization is applied to Eq.~(\ref{eq:VirialShock}).
 The best fit for the putative, weak, inner shock gives a radius $\tau_i=1.6\pm0.2$ and a Mach number $\Upsilon_i=1.1_{-0.1}^{+0.5}$.
 However, this shock is not detected at a significant level in the present, azimuthally averaged analysis.
 The parameters of the virial shock are not appreciably changed by incorporating the weak shock.

-The flattening and possible rise around $\tau=2.1$ suggest some underlying structure or morphological change.
-This may be associated with the elongated leptonic signatures ({\Coma}, {\ComaB}) and with evidence for non-sphericity in published SZ maps \citep{PlanckComa12, KhatriGaspari16} of Coma.
+The radial flattening and possible rise around $\tau\simeq 2.1$ may suggest some underlying structure or morphological change.
+This could, in particular, be associated with the elongated leptonic signatures ({\Coma}, {\ComaB}) and with evidence for non-sphericity in published SZ maps \citep{PlanckComa12, KhatriGaspari16} of Coma.
 We therefore consider models for simple deviations from sphericity, as illustrated in the right panel.
 A sharp transition from spherical to prolate at some radius $\tau_b$ (assuming $\zeta=2.5$ and a constant pressure between a sphere of radius $\tau_b$ and a spheroidal with semiminor axis $\tau_b$) gives a slightly ($0.5\sigma$) better fit with $\tau_b\sim 2.3$.
 A sharp transition from spherical to filamentary at some $\tau_f$ gives a noticeably better fit ($2.7\sigma$) for $\tau_f\sim 1.9$.
 A more detailed analysis is deferred to future work.

-To test if the shock detection is sensitive to the model and to its applicability at small radii, we repeat the analysis but restrict it to large, $r>R_{500}$ radii only, and recover consistent shock parameters with a comparable confidence level.
+To test if the identification of the virial shock and its parameters are sensitive to the assumed model and its applicability at small radii, we repeat the analysis but restrict it to large, $r>R_{500}$ radii only.
+The results are consistent with the full-range analysis, both in best-fit values and in confidence levels.
 We also examine SZ maps of the \emph{Planck} collaboration \citep{PlanckXXII16}, extracted with the MILCA algorithm and binned by \citet[][figure 2 therein; see discussion in \S\ref{sec:Discussion}]{KhatriGaspari16}; the results do not appreciably change.